 How does the school address the needs of homeless students?

 There were no homeless students at West End this year.

 How does the school engage its teachers in decisions regarding the use of academic assessments to provide information on and improve the instructional program?

 Teachers were engaged in decision making during faculty and PLC meetings along with having district wide input through several mathematics meeting regarding year wide planning.
-The assistant superintendant also engaged the teachers, curriculum facilitators and school principal on ways to improve the implementation of the instructional programs.
+The Assistant Superintendent also engaged the teachers, curriculum facilitators and school principal on ways to improve the implementation of the instructional programs.
 The school data was reviewed to determine the strengths and weaknesses in all areas of the school; from academic to systems.
 From these meetings and discussions, lists were generated to identify priority problems and potential strategies to address them.

 How does the school help students transition from preschool to kindergarten, elementary to middle school and/or middle to high school?
 The school helps students’ transition from preschool to kindergarten, elementary to middle school through articulation meetings with preschool and the middle school during entry and exit of students through West End.
 The school makes sure to evaluate student’s growth on the common core state standards along with the designed curricula spiral in both ELA and mathematics.
 On-going articulation between the pre-kindergarten and kindergarten teachers support seamless transition between the two programs.
 Professional Development for teachers in these grade levels provides insight of program components and how they are implemented.
 The Treasures program seamlessly creates a bridge from the kindergarten curriculum preparing students to transition to the upper grades with consistent language, strategies and exposure to literature.
 Students transitioning from elementary to middle school attend assemblies and visit the middle school to better understand what to expect in the upcoming year.
 A summer reading assignment is also presented to students to complete which may assist in preparing them in completing a typical middle school assignment.
 These strategies may make the transition to the middle school less stressful.